tangrams/tangram-docs/pages/shaders.md

 ## `blocks`
 Optional parameter.
 Defines the start of a `blocks` block.

-The `block` element has five optional sub-elements.
+The `block` element has six optional sub-elements.
 Each can contain shader code for manipulating a particluar part of the shading pipeline:

     * `global`: define global functions, usable by the other `block` elements
     * `position`: modify the position of a vertex
+    * `width`: modify the width of a feature drawn with the `lines` draw style
     * `normal`: modify the normal of a face, per-pixel
     * `color`: modify the color of a pixel before lighting
     * `filter`: modify the color of a pixel after lighting